About this release

 For more information about configuration, see Custom keyboard mapping.

-For more information on how to use the feature, see Help documentation.
+For more information on how to use the feature, see the Help documentation.

 System shortcuts to VDA in full screen mode

 Previously, these combinations worked locally.
 Now, when the feature is enabled and in full screen mode, these combinations are sent to the VDA and yet doesn’t take effect locally.
-For example, Refresh key is a system key on Chromebook, and combinations of Ctrl+Shift+Refresh is a system shortcut on ChromeOS to rotate screen.
-However, the Windows VDA takes no action because there is no such shortcut in the Windows OS.
+For example, the Refresh key is a system key on the Chromebook, and a combination of Ctrl+Shift+Refresh is a system shortcut on ChromeOS to rotate screen.
+However, the Windows VDA takes no action because there’s no such shortcut in the Windows OS.

 Another example, Alt+[ is used to dock a ChromeOS window on the left, but the same shortcut doesn’t take any effect on the Windows VDA.
 Some applications might use such shortcuts for a specific function for example, Alt+[ is used by some Barcode Scanner as a prefix.